apify/apify-docs/content/academy/pro_apify_scraper_development/apify_sdk.md

 # [](#the-apify-sdk) The Apify SDK

-The SDK is the most fundamental part to developing for the Apify platform.
+The SDK is one of the most fundamental parts of developing for the Apify platform.
 It is an open-source JavaScript library built on top of these technologies:

 - Apify actors (which run the Node.js app built with the SDK inside a Docker container)
 - The Apify API/Apify Client (on the Apify platform)